The Emerging Trends of Multi-Label Learning

-\subsection{Video Annotation}
+\subsubsection{Video Annotation}

 With the development of considerable videos on the Internet (e.g., Youtube, Flickr and Facebook), efficient and effective indexing and searching these video corpus becomes more and more important for the research and industry community.
 In many real-world video corpus, the videos are multi-labeled.
 For instance, most of the videos in the popular TRECVID data set \cite{DBLP:journals/pami/SnoekWGKSS06} are annotated by more than one label from a set of 39 different concepts.
-For example, a video can be classified as ``outdoor'', ``face'' and ``road'' at the same time.
-Currently, semantic-level video annotation (i.e., the semantic video concept detection) has been an important research topic in the multimedia research community, which aims to tag videos with a set of concepts of interest, including scenes (e.g., garden, sky, tree), objects (e.g., animals, people, airplane, car), events (e.g., election, ceremony) and certain named entities (e.g., university, person, home).
-Recently, much effort has been made on annotating video concepts in a generic fashion.
-For example, \cite{DBLP:journals/ieeemm/NaphadeSTCHKHC06} develops an extreme multi-label classification method for generic video annotation and \cite{DBLP:journals/pami/SnoekWGKSS06} builds an ontology of 101 concepts from News video as well.
-In contrast to the generic video annotation algorithms, \cite{orrelativeMultiLabelVideoAnnotation} focuses on a multi-label video annotation setting, where a video can belong to multiple labels at the same time. \cite{orrelativeMultiLabelVideoAnnotation} attempts to capture the correlations between different labels to improve the annotation performance on generic video concepts. \cite{hua2008online} proposes a novel online multi-label learning method for large-scale video annotation.
+Currently, semantic-level video annotation (i.e., the semantic video concept detection) has been an important research topic in the multimedia research community, which aims to tag videos with a set of concepts of interest, including scenes (e.g., garden, sky, tree), objects (e.g., animals, people, airplane, car), events (e.g., election, ceremony) and certain named entities (e.g., university, person, home). \cite{orrelativeMultiLabelVideoAnnotation} attempts to capture the correlations between different labels to improve the annotation performance on video concepts. \cite{hua2008online} proposes a novel online multi-label learning method for large-scale video annotation.

-\subsection{Facial Action Unit Recognition}
+\subsubsection{Facial Action Unit Recognition}